Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 Rates usually start at $50 per person for a one-way trip and can go slightly up depending on the destination.

-Another downside is that if you're traveling with much luggage, you will have to inform the company in advance.
+Another downside is that if you're traveling with a lot of luggage, you will need to inform the company in advance.

 Ride Share Apps